liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

 **Deactivate:** deactivates the user's account.

-Note most users can't perform most of the above actions.
-In fact, most users won't even have access to this section of the Control Panel.
+Note that most users can't perform most of the above actions.
+In fact, most users won't even have access to the Control Panel.
 You can perform all of the above functions because you have administrative access.

-Let's look next at how to manage organizations.
+Next, let's look at how to manage organizations.

 ### Organizations [](id=organizations-liferay-portal-6-2-user-guide-16-en)